niksilver/board-game-framework/docs/concepts.md

 # General concepts

-This document describes general concepts, regardless of what layer of the system we're looking at.
-These concepts are described in general terms, independent of programming language.
+This document describes general concepts of the board game framework, These concepts are described in general terms, mostly independent of programming language.

 ## Overview of concepts

 Once a client connects to the server it can send and receive messages.
 A client sends a simple message (almost certainly JSON).
-The server wraps it in an envelope with some metadata, and sends that out to all the clients, including the client which originally sent it.
+The server wraps it in an envelope with some metadata and sends that out to all the clients, including the client which originally sent it.
 The server also sends envelopes when clients leave and join the game.